AutoActuary/neval/README.md

-# neval — Namespaced code evaluator
+# NEval — Namespaced Code Evaluator

 This package provides an alternative scoping mechanism to the standard `exec` and `eval` functions for running raw Python code.
-The goal is to overcome the following behaviour of `exec`, as describe in the [docs](https://docs.python.org/3/library/functions.html#exec):
+The goal is to overcome the following behavior of `exec`, as described in the [docs](https://docs.python.org/3/library/functions.html#exec):
-> If exec gets two separate objects as globals and locals, the code will
+> If `exec` gets two separate objects as `globals` and `locals`, the code will
 > be executed as if it were embedded in a class definition.

-For instance, when you want to use `locals` as a _staging_ scope and `globals` as an accessible backdrop, the executed code can quickly result in unexpected behaviour.
+For instance, when you want to use `locals` as the mutable scope and `globals` as additional lookup, the default `exec` and `eval` procedures result in unexpected behavior.
 For example:

 ```python
 # ✓ [1]